PF2-pasteur-fr/SARTools/README.md

 How to use SARTools?
 --------------------

 A HTML vignette is available within the vignettes folder on GitHub and provides extensive information on the use of SARTools.
 The user can also open it with `vignette("SARTools")` if it has been generated during the installation of the package.
+Note that it is not available when SARTools has been installed using conda.

 Be careful to use the R script associated with the version of SARTools installed on your system.